SavannahWithAnH/BostonPropertyAnalysis_Project/README.md

 This project looks to determine the factors which impact first-time home-buyers making economically correct decisions when buying a home in Boston.

 ## Question to answer:
-A: How many people make money within the first 5 years when they buy a home?
+A: How many people make money within the first 5 years when they buy a home? <NEW LINE>
 B: What are the characteristics of first-time homebuyers (and the homes they buy) that make money?
 C: What characteristics significantly impact whether or not you make money within the first 5 years of buying your home?
 And by how much?